tramuntanal/pntfr/README.md

 end
 ```

-+bad_devices+ is an Array of Pntfr::BadDevice objects with the two attributes returned
+`bad_devices` is an Array of Pntfr::BadDevice objects with the two attributes returned
 by the apns feedback service: timestamp and push_id.

 It is recommended to do a feedback cleaning once a day.